 Conservation Work at Tembe Elephant Park

-Wildlife ACT’s main focus on Tembe is the monitoring of the Lion and African Wild Dog populations, as well as incidental monitoring of the rare Suni.
-There are two monitoring sessions per day, focusing on Lion or Wild Dog.
+Wildlife ACT’s main focus on Tembe is the monitoring of the Lion populations, as well as incidental monitoring of the rare Suni.
+There are two monitoring sessions per day.
 In addition to this, there will be two sessions of Elephant monitoring during a 2-week cycle (mostly likely one Elephant monitoring session per week).
 During these monitoring sessions, any incidental sightings of other priority species including Rhino, Leopard and Vultures will also be recorded.

 NOTE: A significant and very valuable component of all wildlife monitoring is the use of camera traps since they provide extra “eyes” for us in the field – especially at night.
 On all our projects the regular checking and rotation of camera sites (and downloading & sorting of camera trap images) forms an integral part of the monitoring work.